Vålerenga Ishockey

-Vålerenga Ishockey ([ˈvôːɽɛŋɑ]; abbreviated as VIF) is a Norwegian ice hockey team based in Oslo, Norway.
+Vålerenga Ishockey ([ˈvôːɽɛŋɑ]; abbreviated as VIF) is a Norwegian professional ice hockey team based in Oslo, Norway.
 Vålerenga has been the dominant force in Norwegian hockey since the 1960s, claiming 26 national championships and 29 regular season titles.
 Their old home arena, located in central-eastern Oslo, was Jordal Amfi, built for the 1952 Winter Olympics.
 In 2020, Vålerenga moved in to their new arena at Jordal.

-The team's interim head coach is former NHL player and club legend, Espen "Shampo" Knutsen, with Joachim Svendsen his assistant.
+The team's interim head coach is former NHL player and club legend, Espen "Shampo" Knutsen, with Joachim Svendsen as his assistant.

 History

 Early days

 Although the parent club Vålerengens Idrettsforening was founded in 1913, the history of Vålerenga Ishockey starts in 1947, when the junior team participated in the national junior championships for the first time.
 In the 50s, the junior team won the national junior championships five years in a row.

 First dynasty (1960–1973)

 Vålerenga won their first national championship in 1960, taking over the throne from local rivals Gamlebyen.
 More championships were won in 1962 and 1963.
-From 1965 to 1971, Vålerenga won the championship an incredible seven times in a row, a feat not repeated in Norwegian hockey since.
-Notable players from this era include Arne "Mikkel" Mikkelsen, Steinar "Bjølle" Bjølbak, Tor "Jern-Gustav" Gundersen, and notably, Roy "Sleipern" Jansen.
+From 1965 to 1971, Vålerenga won the championship seven times in a row, a feat not repeated in Norwegian hockey since.
+Notable players from this era include Arne "Mikkel" Mikkelsen, Steinar "Bjølle" Bjølbakk, Tor "Jern-Gustav" Gundersen, and notably, Roy "Sleipern" Jansen.
 Another title was added in 1973, but this also marked the end of the first dynasty as the club faced a generational change.